PaulLin1/text-to-minecraft/week4/README.md

 1. Build a Mineflayer bot that can construct structures.
 2. Implement prompt templating to generate Minecraft building code.
-3. Use example-driven prompts to enhance your bot's building abilities.
+3. Use few-shot prompts to enhance your bot's building abilities.

 ### What You’ll Learn: